sundharwinston/JavascriptGrammer/views/Evaluation3/algorithm.md

 `Super :`

-- javascript does not allow the constructor in a same problem (derived class or extented class) that's where the `super` keyword comes into picture.
+- javascript does not allow the multiple constructor in a same class (derived class or extented class) that's where the `super` keyword comes into picture.
 - The super keyword is used to access and call functions on an object's parent.
 - Super keyword used to call the parent constructor.